 Mandatory Fees

-Fees charged to students for a specific purpose, activity, or service.
-Mandatory fees can be university wide or differentiated by campus location, delivery-method, enrollment level, or other criteria approved by the board.
+Fees that are charged to students for a specific purpose, activity, or service.
+Mandatory Fees can be university-wide or differentiated by campus location, delivery method, enrollment level, or other board-approved criteria.
+The board must approve all Mandatory Fees.

 Other Academic Fees

-Other Academic Fees levied as a result of enrollment are additional charges for special purposes that have demonstrably higher costs, such as administrative, orientations, penalty charges, etc.
+These are fees levied by the university due to enrollment, which are additional charges for particular purposes with demonstrably higher costs, such as administrative fees, orientations, penalty charges, etc.

 Did you find what you need?
 Have you spotted a typo?

-Send us a message.
-Thank you for your help!
+Please send us a message.
+We appreciate your help!